Cost Reduction Strategies for Health Systems

 Moreover, the balance between cost and delivering positive patient experiences is fragile.
 Cost reduction strategies must prioritize the health of patients while examining opportunities to cut costs.

 Healthcare systems that take control over operating expenses have a greater chance of success over others who don't.
 While looking at a P&L statement may be one of the most popular (and easily accessible) sources to identify cost reduction strategies in healthcare, leaders should be cautious.
-According to Harvard Business Review, simply reducing spend in areas like staff, equipment, and supplies can hinder a hospital's ability to deliver an excellent patient experience.
+According to Harvard Business Review, simply reducing spend in areas like staff, equipment, and supplies can hinder a hospital's ability to deliver an excellent patient experience

 Strategic Cost Reduction: What cost reduction strategies can healthcare executives explore to reduce cost without sacrificing patient satisfaction?